Doe or Die: Content

 The album incorporates fictitious tales chronicling the underworld lifestyle of organized crime.
 These cinematic narratives often depict a mobster's ascent to fame and wealth.
 Further emphasizing these themes, the cover of Doe or Die portrays AZ as an honoree of an elaborate mob funeral.
-Within the cover, a stylish portrait of AZ is surrounded by flowers, while the body of the rapper is buried in a casket that contains large amounts of dollars.
+Within the cover, a portrait of AZ is surrounded by flowers, while the body of the rapper is buried in a casket that contains large amounts of dollars.
 In addition, the liner notes and the back of the album features images of AZ counting money, drinking expensive wine, and smoking cigars.